See our 2019-2020 NITC Scholars:

 Matthew was born and raised in Portland, Oregon.
 After receiving an undergraduate degree in Community Development from Portland State University, he worked at nonprofits and within local government building community assets that increase biking and walking.
 Some of his favorite projects are designing and managing a program that connected homeless veterans and foster youth with bicycles to commute to employment opportunities; and working with a place-based group to leverage a series of murals painted by neighborhood youth, into a needed sidewalk segment to safely walk to school.
 As a second year graduate student in Urban & Regional Planning, Matthew is working with John MacArther and Dr. Aaron Golub to research the impact automated fare payments may have on vulnerable community members as transit agencies modernize their fare payment systems.
 His post-graduation goals are designing mobility solutions responsive to the various needs across all community members.

-I am currently a graduate student at PSU in Civil Engineering program and mother of a one-year old daughter.
-I got a BS degree in Civil Engineering in 2011 from Bangladesh.
-I really enjoy being involved in Transportation Engineering related research works including Transportation Safety and Multimodal Transportation Systems.
-Apart from work, I love reading books, watching movies, gardening, and spending time with my family.
+Apy Das is currently a graduate (MS) student in Civil Engineering program at Portland State University and mother of a lovely daughter.
+She got a BS degree in Civil Engineering from Chittagong University of Engineering and Technology, Bangladesh.
+She really enjoys being involved in Transportation Engineering related research works including Transportation Safety and Multimodal Transportation Systems.
+Apart from work, she loves reading books, watching movies, gardening, and spending time with her family.

 Travis Glick is a PhD student, graduate teaching and research assistant in civil & environmental engineering at Portland State University.
 His doctoral work tackles a new class of problem that accounts for multiple routes and multiple service connections.
 His ongoing research examines dwell times , bus-bike conflicts , and transit modeling .
 Outside of school, he enjoy piano, cooking, and reading science-fiction.
 Learn more about Travis's research by watching his presentation of TRB research from 2018.